V Busy with Alex Stoudt of Comcast

 If you're a woman and you want to find a job, don't be shy!
 In the past, I was always very hesitant to volunteer myself for a set with people I didn't know.
 But the truth is, we're in a man's world and we should be rocking it.
 Don't let one or two turned down jobs turn you away from ever applying again.
 In fact, be open to criticism and learn from it.
 Also, partner up with local women (Like myself!
 Email me anytime for any type of project, seriously!) and build a portfolio.
 Get that seat at the table!
 I'll bring a seat for you, too.

-One of the biggest quotes throughout my life has inspired me to keep pushing on.
-From one of my favorite films, "A League of Their Own," ach Jimmy Dugan says in response to the main character Dottie Hinson for quitting the baseball team because it just got too hard, "It's supposed to be hard.
+On tour, I will be speaking on how my biggest quote through life has inspired me to keep pushing on.
+From one of my favorite films, "A League of Their Own," Coach Jimmy Dugan says in response to the main character Dottie Hinson for quitting the baseball team because it just got too hard, "It's supposed to be hard.
 If it wasn't hard, everyone would do it.
 The 'hard' is what makes it great."

 Life as a creative, as a woman, and as a very young professional has thrown me many, many challenges.
 Challenges that have made me want to quit, drop everything and start over.
 But I always remember that if these things were easy, anyone would do it, and that I wouldn't be in any better place than the next person.
 That challenge is what keeps me motivated to work harder and do better because the win at the end of something more challenging is what will light you up to keep going.